How were armed forces personnel prosecuted for fatalities during the Troubles in Northern Ireland?

 Any decision by the LIB to prosecute is referred to the Director of Public Prosecutions for Northern Ireland.
 The Ministry of Defence and the British government is entirely independent of this process.

 There has been significant criticism, on all sides, of the process by which legacy investigations have been, and continue to be, undertaken.
 Concerns have been expressed over the credibility and reliability of evidence, 40+ year-old witness statements and the re-opening of investigations that had already concluded.
 Most notable has been the widespread perception that investigations have disproportionately focused on the actions of the armed forces and former police officers, which account for 30% of the LIB’s workload but form 10% of the overall deaths during the Troubles.

 The Director of Public Prosecutions for Northern Ireland has brought prosecutions against several former army personnel in recent years, reinforcing perceptions that investigators are unfairly targeting cases involving military personal.

 The Public Prosecution Service for Northern Ireland has stated that of the 26 prosecution cases brought since 2011, 21 have involved republican and loyalist paramilitaries.
 Five of those cases are currently ongoing.

 To date, six military personnel have been charged with offences related to the Troubles, including one former soldier (known as ‘Soldier F’), who is being prosecuted in relation to the events of Bloody Sunday.

-Claire Mills is a Senior Library Clerk at the House of Commons Library, specialising in the armed forces and defence.
+This article was written by Claire Mills, a Senior Library Clerk at the House of Commons Library specialising in the armed forces and defence.
 The issues in this article are examined in depth in the House of Commons Library research briefing: Investigation of Former Armed Forces Personnel Who Served in Northern Ireland.